Church of St. John the Evangelist, Dublin: The Church

+1773 rebuilding

 In the mid 18th-century a committee was formed to raise funds for yet another renovation of the church.
-They were successful in raising thousands of pounds from the government and smaller sums from other sources, so the church was rebuilt and re-opened in 1773.
+They were successful in raising thousands of pounds from the government and smaller sums from other sources, so the church was rebuilt to a design by George Ensor and re-opened in 1773.

 The pews were auctioned to the highest bidders, providing those with the most money with the best seats.
 Alderman Robert Smith contributed funds to buy an organ, from William Gibson of Grafton St., but unfortunately, it never worked properly.

+The interior of the church was described as plain but handsome, with the galleries fronted with oak, varnished and panelled.
+On the front of one of the galleries was the crest of the Guild of tailors with its Latin motto, "I was naked and you clothed me" which may have been taken from an earlier iteration of Tailors' Hall on nearby Winetavern Street.

 The church was closed in 1878, after the parish was united with that of St. Werburgh.
 The pulpit and other pieces were taken to that church.
+The church was later converted into a parochial hall in 1879.

+It was demolished in 1884 to make way for a new Mission Hall designed by James Franklin Fuller in 1886.

 The churchyard

-There was a graveyard attached to the church; the first tombstone mentioned is that of William Scriven, in 1681 although there is at least one record of an earlier burial in 1648, of the High Court judge Sir William Ryves.
+There was a graveyard attached to the church immediately to the North; the first tombstone mentioned is that of William Scriven, in 1681 although there is at least one record of an earlier burial in 1648, of the High Court judge Sir William Ryves.
 Many titled people, aldermen, sheriffs, members of parliament, lawyers, clergy, lord mayors, and scholars were buried there.
 The last mentioned is that of Elizabeth Frances McAusland in 1850.
 It is estimated that there were more than 12,500 burials in total.

+John Atherton (1598-1640), Bishop of Waterford and Lismore, requested that his body be interred "in a rubbish dump in the corner of the churchyard in Fishamble St" after his execution on Oxmantown Green on 5 December 1640.